riethigSEA/sea-java-exercises/README.md

 ### Usage

 * Fork this repo and push your solutions to your fork.
+* Verify your solutions with the provided unittests.
-* Add your forked Repository URL as solution URL to the quest.
+* Add your forked repository URL as solution URL to the quest.

 ### Structure